AaltoSciComp/scicomp-docs/triton/examples/matlab/int_parallel.rst

 Parallel Matlab with Matlab's internal parallelization
 ------------------------------------------------------

-Matlab has internal parallelization that can be activated by setting the number of OpenMP-threads in a
+Matlab has internal parallelization that can be activated by requesting more than one cpu per task in the
 :download:`Slurm script </triton/examples/matlab/int_parallel.slrm>`
-and using the `matlab_multithread` for starting the interpreter.
+and using the `matlab_multithread` to start the interpreter.

 .. literalinclude:: /triton/examples/matlab/int_parallel.slrm